DISCOVER BANGKOK FROM THE HEART OF THE CITY

 Option 1: BTS + Taxi

-Walk to BTS Chong Nonsi Station, take the Silom Line to Bang Wa, then a short taxi ride to the Artist’s House.
+Walk to BTS Chong Nonsi Station and take the Silom Line to Bang Wa Station.
+From there, take a short taxi ride to Baan Silapin (The Artist’s House).

 Bangkok’s Iconic Temples: Wat Arun, Grand Palace & Wat Pho